Domain Names

 This forms the end of a FQDN and is used to potentially identify the type of organisation or its geographical region.
 For example in the domain unlimitedwebhosting.co.uk the .co.uk signifies this organisation is company (.co) operating in the United Kingdom (.uk).

-However, the use of TLDs has evolved since their inception with many creative ways to use different TLDs including ccTLDS (Country-code top level domains) a great example of this creativity is Bitly which uses the Libyan ccTLD .ly for its domain bit.ly.
+However, the use of TLDs has evolved since their inception with many creative ways to use different TLDs.
+Including ccTLDS (Country-code top level domains), a great example of this creativity is Bitly which uses the Libyan ccTLD .ly for its domain bit.ly.

 When formed these elements form the FQDN, which provides an exact address within the DNS hierarchy.